felixsylvaris/SpaceTraderGame/nextpatch.md

 [If power>=2, loose max(4-power,0) hp] Print: *You put some good fight, they warent expecting such resitance.
 Maybe outgunned but never outmatched.
 Vex and his punk got busted tonight.*
 -> Upper Hand <ejx03>

-[If power<2, loose 3 health] Print: *You tried, you failed again.
+[If power<2, lose 3 health] Print: *You tried, you failed again.
 Too many guns, too many enemies, you never asked for this.
 Soon you fall in the mud, wondering if this is the end of your journey.
 At best you loose your money.
 Maybe even life.*
 ->sad ending <ej05>

 ### 3. Upper hand <ejx03>